-At Connecticut Children’s Medical Center, we see the impact of community and family violence often.
+At Connecticut Children’s, we see the impact of community and family violence often.
 We treat a variety of violence-related injuries which range from an infant who was physically abused by a parent or caretaker, to a child who was sexually abused by a stranger, to a teenager who was shot on the streets during a turf dispute.
-Beyond treating such injuries, we are also committed to doing all we can to prevent violence.
+Beyond treating such injuries, we are also committed to doing all we can in the area of violence prevention.

 The IPC seeks to keep children and teenagers safe by preventing unintentional injuries, which are the leading cause of death and disability for that age group.
 We believe that injuries are not accidents, but rather that they are predictable and preventable.
 We have long recognized that intentional injury, or violence, is a leading threat to the physical and psychological health of children and their families.
 Two of our core focus areas, reducing teen suicide and addressing intimate partner violence, highlight our strong commitment to violence prevention.